-be a sequence of treed $\Pe^\nu$-adapted disks with uniformly bounded area.
-There is a subsequence of $\{u_\nu\}_\nu$ that Gromov converges to a $\Pe^\infty$-adapted stable broken disk $u:C \to \bX_\PP$ modelled on a tropical graph $\Gamma$.
-The limit is unique up to domain reparametrizations and the action of the identity component of the tropical symmetry group $T_{\on{trop},\W}(\Gamma)$ (see \eqref{eq:Tidcpt}). \end{theorem}
+be a sequence of treed $\ul{\Pe}^\nu$-holomorphic disks with uniformly bounded area $\Area(u_\nu)$.
+There is a subsequence of $\{u_\nu\}_\nu$ that Gromov converges to a $\ul{\Pe}^\infty$-holomorphic stable broken disk $u:C \to \XX_\PP$ modelled on a tropical graph $\Gamma$.
+The limit $u$ is unique up to domain reparametrizations and the action of the identity component of the tropical symmetry group $T_{\on{trop},\W}(\Gamma)$ (see \eqref{eq:Tidcpt}). \end{theorem}

-Gromov convergence is defined in the following section.
-Adapted perturbations are defined in \ref{def:adapt-pert}, and convergence of perturbation data on neck-stretched manifolds is defined in \ref{def:conv-breaking}.